juergenweb/FrontendLoginRegister/README.md

 All other field types will be ignored and cannot be selected.

+Just to mention: Only fields, which are editable by an user will be displayed.
+Fields which are added to the user template, but the user has not the right to edit it will not be displayed.
+So if you are adding custom fields to the user template take care that you set the status to editable.

 ## Multi-language
 The module will be shipped with the German translations (default is English).
 After installing a language file all titles and descriptions in that language will be added to the pages (and to SeoMaestro fields if installed).